Wendyv510/trivia-backend-/README.md

 -cd trivia-backend-
  -bundle install
  -rake db:migrate
- -thin start --ssl and open https://localhost:3000 in browser
+ -thin start --ssl
+ -open https://localhost:3000/api/v1/categories in browser to be able to view category json data & https://localhost:3000/api/v1/questions to view questions json data

 Description: The Trivia app is for users to select a category and answer questions about a certain topic.